 Margaret was the second woman to take a seat in the House of Commons.
 She was a fierce campaigner for equal franchise - at the time, men over 21 could vote but only some women over 30 could.
 She also fought for equal pay and state scholarships for girls.

-Nick was the first person to lead us into government since the Second World War.
-Thanks to him, in coalition, we passed policies like raising the income tax threshold - raising millions out of poverty.
-Under his leadership we also secured same sex marriage, made Britain a world leader in wind energy and started the Green Investment Bank.
+Nick was the first person to lead Liberals into a UK Government since the Second World War.
+Thanks to him, in coalition, we passed policies like raising the income tax threshold - raising millions out of poverty, same-sex marriage, the Pupil Premium, and making Britain a world leader in wind energy.

 Paddy was the first Leader of the Liberal Democrats.
 He was a champion of electoral reform, social justice and cross-party voting.
 In fact, he was so highly regarded, not just in Parliament but across the globe, that in 2002 he was made the High Representative for Bosnia and Herzegovina.

-LGBT+ issues are an issue close to the heart of the Liberal Democrats.
+LGBT+ equality is close to the hearts of Liberal Democrats.
 We're proud of our record, from tabling the motion that abolished Section 28 to writing same-sex marriage into law to Kirsty Williams' work in Wales with LGBT+ inclusive sex and relationship education.

 Shirley was one of the "Gang of Four", former senior Labour politicians who broke away to form the SDP, one of the predecessor parties to the Liberal Democrats.
 As a former education minister, she championed comprehensive schools as an alternative to grammars - making education accessible for millions nationwide.